rclone/rclone/docs/content/docs.md

 ### --tpslimit float ###

-Limit HTTP transactions per second to this.
+Limit transactions per second to this number.
 Default is 0 which is used to mean unlimited transactions per second.

+A transaction is roughly defined as an API call; its exact meaning will depend on the backend.
+For HTTP based backends it is an HTTP PUT/GET/POST/etc and its response.
+For FTP/SFTP it is a round trip transaction over TCP.

-For example to limit rclone to 10 HTTP transactions per second use `--tpslimit 10`, or to 1 transaction every 2 seconds use `--tpslimit 0.5`.
+For example to limit rclone to 10 transactions per second use `--tpslimit 10`, or to 1 transaction every 2 seconds use `--tpslimit 0.5`.